ivo-/tad/README.md

-This project is mostly a demonstration of using [navx](https://github.com/ivo-/navx) and [bund](https://github.com/ivo-/bund) for kind a real world React application.
+This project is mostly a demonstration of using [navx](https://github.com/ivo-/navx) and [bund](https://github.com/ivo-/bund) for kind of a real world React application.